|

 sun exposure

-to reach its full potential
+to reach its full potential.

-and to
+and in order to

 achieve success in

-flowering. |
+flowering.

 |